8 Small Business Trends to Know for 2021

 More people are using their mobile devices to conduct daily transactions than ever before, from doing groceries to booking fitness classes.
 As a result, it might be time to pair your small business website with a mobile app of your very own.

-With a designated app, you can manage your business at fingers’ reach.
-Your customers can book services, purchase products and stay connected via chat, groups or a forum on the go.
+With the Wix Owner App, you can manage your business at fingers’ reach.
 You can also up your marketing strategy by sending mobile push notifications from your app.

 Create a mobile community with your app and invite customers to become members to better engage with your business and stay up to date with your latest offerings.